 Why Don’t PCs Support HDMI-CEC?

-Most PCs and laptop computers simply do not use remote control units and enable users to control HDMI-connected devices from the keyboard or mouse.
-Many also simply use cloud streaming to cut the cable without requiring HDMI CEC.
+Most PCs and laptop computers do not use remote control units, and users simply control HDMI-connected devices from the keyboard or mouse.

 About Home Cinema Guide